top of page

 • Fully aligned with NEP, PARAKH, and CBSE guidelines

-• Ready for digital and print formats 📜
+• Ready for both digital and print formats 📜

 A powerful idea, when backed by a powerful system, becomes sustainable. 🌟